smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 !@

 @![iOS]
 There are two different ways to get notification of button updates.
 The first way is to pass a handler that will get called when the button is selected.
-The other way is to pass a selector that be notified when the button is selected.
+The other way is to pass a selector that will be notified when the button is selected.
 !@

 @![iOS]